FRIDAY, January 30th, 2009, AT 7:45 PM, PT

 Another prime example was on April 24th, 2004 in Santa Barbara, California.
 It was the discussion in the pre-fight rules meeting that rolled a lot of eyes of knowledgable Muay Thai fighters and trainers.
 Let it be noted that before the IKF did it in the early 90's, NO CALIFORNIA Official had EVER given any type of pre-event rules meeting to the fighters.
 NONE!
 A lot of this was simply because many of the appointed Kickboxing and or Muay Thai officials knew very little if anything about kickboxing and were even worse with Muay Thai.
 On the event above, Fossum was giving the rules meeting and was asked about a certain rule in Muay Thai known as "Flash Knockdowns."
 In traditional or REAL Muay Thai as stated in the Official IKF Muay Thai Rules as well, "In TRUE Muay Thai as with these rules, FLASH KNOCKDOWNS where the knocked down fighter rises up immediately after being knocked down are NOT COUNTED AS A KNOCKDOWN OR STANDING 8 COUNTS."

 One of the California based Muay Thai fighters asked if the commission was going to recognize this rule.
 Fossum turned to the two referees and stated the rule and the eyes rolled when the replies were given.
 Referee Cecil Peoples (Left) answered, "There is no such rule and no such thing as a 'Flash Knockdown'."
-Peoples then said, "If anyone knows Muay Thai rules here it's Dej Sriampai (Right) since Dej is a Thai and has refereed in Thailand, Dej, have you ever heard os any such rule?" and Sriampai replied, "No Never."
+Peoples then said, "If anyone knows Muay Thai rules here it's Dej Sriampai (Left) since Dej is a Thai and has refereed in Thailand, Dej, have you ever heard os any such rule?" and Sriampai replied, "No Never."

 Peoples had a background in Full Contact (Above the waist) fighting and knew the rules and regulations of the ring.
 However, as many Kickboxing referees are, he was limited in his knowledge of Muay Thai.